wildmountainfarms/solarthing/CONTRIBUTING.md

 * If something is Nullable, you should probably annotate it with Nullable.
 * Just because something is NotNull doesn't mean you need to annotate it and everything else with NotNull.
 * But if something is commonly used (public api), then annotating with NotNull can be helpful.
-* Use `org.jetbrains.annotations.Nullable` or `javax.validation.constraints.NotNull`
+* Use `me.retrodaredevil.solarthing.annotations.Nullable` or `me.retrodaredevil.solarthing.annotations.NotNull`
-  * Why?
-Because the `javax.validation` variant is available at runtime, which is useful in some cases.
+  * Why the custom NotNull/Nullable?
+We want good Kotlin support, and we want to be able to annotate more than just methods.

 ### Customizing
 The different command line options give you may ways to receive data and export data.
 CouchDB and InfluxDB